iltommi/qdb-documentation/source/api/queries.rst

 The querying language currently enables you to:

  * Look up entries via a combination of tags and type
- * Extract content of time series based on time ranges
+ * Extract content of time series based on flexible, sliceable, time ranges
  * Perform server-side aggregations on time series
  * Perform regular expressions on blobs (extended POSIX grammar)
  * Built-in support for gregorian calendar